mgbarsky/demos_ml_neural_nets/README.md

-# Demo for Introduction to Neural Nets
+# Demo for the lecture ''Introduction to Artificial Neural Nets''